 Port Norris is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 1,111 people and just one neighborhood, Port Norris is the 468th largest community in New Jersey.
 Port Norris has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Port Norris is generally considered to be a blue-collar town.
-37.30% of the Port Norris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Port Norris, you'll notice that it is more blue-collar than most other communities in America.
+37.30% of Port Norris’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Port Norris is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Port Norris who work in sales jobs (13.11%), maintenance occupations (11.07%), and healthcare suport services (7.24%).

 Also of interest is that Port Norris has more people living here who work in computers and math than 95% of the places in the US.